 Do not change the name of an application after it has been deployed.

-build properties are used to build and run the project.
-The only supported
+build properties provide information about the base container image to build and run the project.

 Defines the service mapping in your application.